Airtable automation action: Send message in Slack

 Is Slack data stored on Airtable servers?

-We fetch channel and people metadata from Slack in order to render a dropdown list of options in the Slack automation action.
+We fetch channel and people metadata from Slack to render a dropdown list of options in the Slack automation action.
 We don’t store this list anywhere.
 It’s fetched and displayed in the UI but does not persist in storage.
 However, when the user selects a channel/user, we do need to store the ID of the selected channel/user.
 We don’t store anything else.

 Is there a limit to the number of recipients I can DM per action or automation run?